Kevlar Patents: Everything You Need to Know

 It has even been used to construct bombproof items and hurricane-safe rooms.
 Overall, Kevlar is used in more than 200 applications.
 Although the patent is no longer current (patents generally last for 20 years and cannot be renewed), DuPont makes hundreds of millions of dollars on the trademarked Kevlar.
 When any one business or person uses Kevlar in their product, they must pay licensing fees in order to advertise that the product itself uses Kevlar.

 If you need help with learning more about Kevlar patents, or want to patent an item that uses Kevlar, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.